gicLAB/SECDA/README.md

 * Vivado 2019.2

 **Instructions**
-To do testbench simulation or create Vivado IP from SystemC source code, do the following:
+To perform Testbench simulation or create Vivado IP from SystemC source code, do the following:
-* Unzip ([VM](https://github.com/gicLAB/SECDA/releases/download/v1.0/vm_uint8_v2.zip),[SA](https://github.com/gicLAB/SECDA/releases/download/v1.0/sa_uint8_v2.zip)) the accelerator project you have want to use.
+* Unzip ([VM](https://github.com/gicLAB/SECDA/releases/download/v1.0/vm_uint8_v2.zip),[SA](https://github.com/gicLAB/SECDA/releases/download/v1.0/sa_uint8_v2.zip)) the accelerator project you want to use.
-* Load up Vivado HLS and choose the project folder in within the unzipped folder to open the pre-configured Vivado project and solution.
+* Load up Vivado HLS and choose the project folder within the unzipped folder to open the pre-configured Vivado project and solution.
-* Here we can ask Vivado HLS to perform SystemC simulation or to perform HLS and export RTL using the menu bar.
+* Here, we can ask Vivado HLS to perform SystemC simulation.
+It can also perform HLS and export RTL using the menu bar.
-* For logic synthesis simply open up Vivado and loaded up ([VM](https://github.com/gicLAB/SECDA/releases/download/v1.0/vm_uint8_v2.xpr.zip),[SA](https://github.com/gicLAB/SECDA/releases/download/v1.0/sa_uint8_v3.xpr.zip)).xpr project within the tool.
+* For logic synthesis, simply open up Vivado and loaded up ([VM](https://github.com/gicLAB/SECDA/releases/download/v1.0/vm_uint8_v2.xpr.zip),[SA](https://github.com/gicLAB/SECDA/releases/download/v1.0/sa_uint8_v3.xpr.zip)).xpr project within the tool.
-* Use "Generate Bitsteam" option to synthesis and export the FPGA mapping.
+* Use "Generate Bitsteam" option to synthesize and export the FPGA mapping.

 ## PYNQ-Z1 TFLite Inference with Accelerators
-The Tensorflow submodule linked within the this repo contains the required source code for compiling TFLite-SECDA for the PYNQ-Z1.
+The Tensorflow submodule linked within this repo contains the required source code for compiling TFLite-SECDA for the PYNQ-Z1.
-We have adpated an example "label_image" provided by Tensorflow to "label_image_secda" which is enables our accelerator pipeline for CONV2D layers.
+We have adapted an example "label_image" provided by Tensorflow to "label_image_secda", which enables our accelerator pipeline for CONV2D layers.

-To cross-compile"label_image_secda" binary for PYNQ-Z1 simply use the following commands:
+To cross-compile"label_image_secda" binary for PYNQ-Z1, use the following commands:
 ```
 git clone https://github.com/gicLAB/SECDA.git --recurse-submodules
 cd tensorflow/